 This page lists several useful resources not included in the main Magic installation, as well as a variety of third-party links and acknowledgements.
-Everything on this page is free (except hardware).
+Most things on this page are either free or have excellent free options.
 Please let us know if you'd like something added to the list.
 And if you're a software developer, be sure to check out our Module Development Kit.

 Expansion pack for GLSLShader module

 One of Magic's awesome users, LSC9, has compiled an extensive collection of GLSL shaders for the GLSLShader module.
 If you haven't played with the GLSLShader module, you're really missing out!
 LSC9's compilation adds 383 new shaders that provide a wide variety of effects.

 Most of the shaders in the expansion pack, and most of the shaders included in Magic, were obtained or derived from the amazing GLSL Sandbox.

 Magic supports the Interactive Shader Format (ISF) and includes many ISF filters, as described in our User's Guide.
 ISF was developed by Vidvox, and there is a lot of great information for developers on their ISF blog page.
 You can also go to interactiveshaderformat.com to find new effects, play around with them directly in your web browser, and download them for use in Magic.

 Magic's Performer edition supports the FreeFrame 1.5 plugin specification (FFGL), allowing a wide variety of third-party plugins to be used as Magic modules.
 The FreeFrame 1.5 web site is a good starting point to learn more, but it is not well-maintained.
 For an up-to-date discussion, check out this topic in our forums, or click here to do a keyword search for FFGL.